icanooooo/icanooooo/README.md

 Hi I'm Ihsan!

-I'm currently intrested in Data Analytics & Machine Learning.
+I'm currently intrested in Data Analytics & Engineering.

 <!---
 icanooooo/icanooooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.